nalamat/neurobehavior/doc/getting_started.rst

     prefer PyQt because it looks better out of the box.
 Scipy_
     Filtering and statistical analysis.
-Matplotlib_
-    Offline plotting and generating presentation quality figures (the figures are much nicer than what Matlab generates).
 Chaco_
     Interactive plotting.
 This is what we use in our experiments.
 Be sure to check out the examples provided with the library.